ValheKouneli/Reversi/documents/progress_report_week5.md

 Thursday: More unit tests.
 I found out some more mistakes my MCTSbot had because I followed that bad tutorial at first.
 I corrected my mistakes and now the bot is so much stronger.

 Time spent: 3h

+Friday: Started implementing a command line user interface.
+I tried to use the Model–view–controller pattern.
+I'd like it to be easy to made a GUI later on.

+Time spent: 3h